Green and Blue: Our full report

 Health & safety

-Accepted payment on location: British pounds, euros and US dollars are accepted here as well as Tanzanian shillings, Visa and MasterCard.
-No commission is charged on credit cards.
+- British pounds, euros and US dollars are accepted here as well as Tanzanian shillings, Visa and MasterCard are taken (not Amex) with a 5% surcharge.